 It is great with any berries, kiwi or even tropical fruits like mangoes or papaya.

-To make this chocolate mousse I use my Braun hand mixer and this is my affiliate link.
+To make this chocolate mousse I use my Braun hand mixer.

 If you want to read my review, you can check the post: Braun Blender

 To make it even easier for you, I made a short video to show you all the steps.

 I am sure you will be able to make this dark chocolate mousse easily, in no time.

 A Chocolate Mousse Easy To Make